r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

-One caveat of the test of presense of `pkg-config` is that if a package is being built using older Rtools (without pkg-config), but `pkg-config` is found on PATH e.g. from Msys2 (which has been seen with existing setups of github actions), that Msys2 `pkg-config` will be used and package installation would fail.
+One caveat of the test of presense of `pkg-config` is that if a package is being built using older Rtools (without pkg-config), but `pkg-config` is found on PATH e.g. from Msys2, that Msys2 `pkg-config` will be used and package installation would fail.
+With github actions, an installation of pkg-config may be found from Strawbery perl.

 It is not just about finding the `.pc` files.
 While it would be possible to instruct a different installation of `pkg-config` where to find the `.pc`